hertie-data-science-lab/ds01-infra/docs-user/core-concepts/README.md

 - [Workspaces and Persistence](workspaces-persistence.md)

 **Quick version:** `/workspace/` is permanent (survives container removal).
 Everything else in the container is temporary.

-**Read this if:** You've lost files, or want to understand what persists.

 ### 4. Python Environments